b-amir/qwiki/docs/SYSTEM_WORKFLOWS.md

 ### LLM Request and Streaming

-Rate limiting checks the provider's rate limit status.
-Request batching uses a delay for deduplication.
+Rate limiting checks the provider's rate limit status using a sliding window algorithm.
+Request batching uses a delay (typically 100ms) for deduplication to prevent duplicate requests.
 The streaming request sends to the selected LLM provider.
 Response content streams in chunks to the webview in real-time.
 The system tracks time to first result as a user experience metric.
+Generation typically completes in 15-20 seconds for standard requests, but can vary based on provider response time and content length.

 ### Post-Processing